Tlôkwa people: Kgosihadi Manthatisi, wife of Kgosi Mokotjo

 Nonetheless, the most prosperous of the Botswana chiefs, Makaba of the Bangwaketsi, made a firm decision not to surrender to Mmanthatisi without a struggle.
 Becker, described this in detail:

 "Meanwhile, the old Chief had decided not to surrender to Mmanthatisi without a fight.
 He called up every available warrior, garrisoned every pass leading to his capital, and with the guile for which he was famous, prepared traps into which he planned to lead his aggressors.

-"Since her flight from the Harrismith district Mmanthatisi had managed to brush aside all opposition in the territories she traversed, but now in the stifling bushveld of Botswana, she was to come face to face with a foe whose fighting forces were as numerous as, and also better fed than, those of the Wild Cat People.
+"Since her flight from the Harrismith (Thaba Ntshu) district Mmanthatisi had managed to brush aside all opposition in the territories she traversed, but now in the stifling bushveld of Botswana, she was to come face to face with a foe whose fighting forces were as numerous as, and also better fed than, those of the Wild Cat People.
 The vanguard of Mmanthatisi's army strode into ambuscades; large groups of men topped headlong into concealed pitfalls and met their death beneath volleys of barbed javelins.
 A battle broke out, in the course of which hundreds of the invaders were massacred.
 Before the situation could develop into a rout Mmanthatisi suddenly disengaged her armies and retreated with her hordes to the east.
 Thus Makaba became the first "Sotho" chief to repulse the formidable BaTlokwa (Wild Cat) Army, and to this day he is spoken of as the 'Man of Conquest.'"

 Because of Manthatisi's notoriety, all Sotho-Tswana raiders became known as “boo-Mmanthatisi”, or “Mantatee Horde” by the English.
 Known also as the “Destroyer of Nations”, she was only stopped from entering the Cape Colony by British Forces near Aliwal North.
 Eventually Manthatisi settled her people on the Marabeng Mountains.

 After Mmanthatisi's son Sekonyela reached maturity he took control of the baTlôkwa social structures and military.